 The British Heart Foundation runs a yearly campaign to get children and people who look after children to think about and understand what they’re eating and how to make the conscious choice to be healthier.
 We ran a survey to find out more about how and what children in the UK eat and drink.
 One of the […]Read more "Food for thought"

 Information is Beautiful is running a set of challenges and awards for visualisation.
 Since I wasn’t shortlisted, I can show you my entry in their first challenge, which was to visualise how the world’s resources are rapidly running out.
 Being an optimistic sort of person, I went with the worst case scenario, of course!
-See how the world’s resources […]Read more "Metal and oil"
+See how the world’s resources might be […]Read more "Metal and oil"

 Working as I do for the British Heart Foundation, every now and then I get a chance to do some infographics for them.
 This one is for the astonishing amount of people living with heart failure, versus our success in stopping people dying from a heart attack, and I did it as part of our Mending Broken Hearts campaign (the […]Read more "Heart failure"